9600 Oceanshore Blvd.

 St. Augustine, Florida 32080

-Marineland Florida is still a Florida tourist attraction, but it is more than that.
-It is a historical site.
-It is an incorporated village, and it was a landmark in Florida history.
+Marineland is still a tourist attraction, but it is much more than that.
+It is a historical site, an incorporated village, and a landmark in Florida history.

 It did not start out as a place where you could go swimming with dolphins, but that's what it is today.

 When I moved to Florida in 1960, this was one of the most popular Florida tourist attractions.
 It had spectacular dolphin shows in a large marine stadium on the Atlantic ocean.